GuillaumeMZ/stretch2/README.md

 - The bytecode generator
 - The virtual machine

-Tests are in the `tests` directory.
+Tests are in the `tests` directory and use the [Catch2 test framework](https://github.com/catchorg/Catch2).

 ## Known issues

 The tokenizer currently stops its work at the first error it encounters.
-This behavior will be changed in the future.